KaranamVijayKumar/map-reduce-fab-four/README.md

 # map-reduce-fab-four
 This repo is created to do a map-reduce group project on a simple data set.
+The goal is to create a self-contained sample project that introduces our project to a developer not familiar with HDFS or MapReduce.

+# Background

 # Map-Reduce-Fab-Four
 ## Course: BIG DATA SP20